kaimagpie/my_security_note_ransomware_2014/README.md

 I tried F9 boot "Refresh your PC" option but CryptLocker is still there.

-## TRY FIX  Delete the account infected with the malware.
+## REMEDY TRY2   Delete the malware infected account
 Via a separate admin user account, I delete the infected account login.

 Then set up the account again as a new user.
 When startup the desktop's background